Robot-Specific Blocks#

 Eye#

-The Eye found an object? block returns a Boolean indicating whether the Front Eye Sensor detects an object within range.
+The Eye found an object Boolean block reports whether or not the Eye Sensor detects an object within range.

-True - The sensor has detected an object.
+True — The Eye Sensor detects an object.

-False - The sensor has not detected an object.
+False — The Eye Sensor does not detect an object.

 <[FrontEye v] found an object?>